-"650 or above is when you can shop for a decent rate," she says.
+Cecere says a "650 or above is when you can shop for a decent rate."

 "Bankrupt consumers are in a better position to save because they've eliminated their debt and they need to plan for their financial future again," says Cecere.
-"I always say save 10 percent of your income, and the minimum is whatever you can manage.
+"I always say, save 10% of your income, and the minimum is whatever you can manage.
 Save pennies or change if you have no room in your budget and you are paying off debt."

-Debtors are advised to watch out for predatory-lending scams and payday loans.
+Be sure to watch out for predatory-lending scams and payday loans.
 Predatory lenders seek credit-impaired consumers and charge them exorbitant fees for borrowing money.
 Payday loans let consumers postdate a check for the amount of the loan and the fees for taking out the loan.
 Those fees are the killer.
-Credit counselors say you could end up paying as much as 400 percent interest with a payday loan.
+Credit counselors say you could end up paying as much as 400% interest with a payday loan.

 Some experts suggest avoiding credit repair agencies.

 "There are many unscrupulous agencies out there that will claim they can remove a bankruptcy or fix a credit report," says Samah Haggag, a senior marketing manager for Experian.
 "There is nothing a credit repair organization can do that you cannot do yourself."

 So how much will a bankruptcy hurt your credit score?
 Fair Isaac Corp., or FICO, a company that produces one of the leading credit scores lenders use, offers two scenarios on its website that show how credit missteps (including bankruptcy) can affect scores.
 In these two scenarios, a bankruptcy filing can lower a credit score by as much as 240 points.